-The worst of the property crash in Europe could be over with London leading the charge, according to a survey of investor sentiment in three core countries.
+The worst of the property crash in Europe could be over with London and UK property in general leading the charge, according to a survey of investor sentiment in three core countries.

-Confidence has risen across all sectors of the property market, the latest index from Union Investment shows with the UK recording a particularly steep rise of 12 points to 65.5.
+Confidence has risen across all sectors of the property market, the latest index from Union Investment shows the UK property market recording a particularly steep rise of 12 points to 65.5.

 It is the first time that the index of European countries has risen since the autumn of 2006 in the UK and France.
 The index rose 1.9 points to 63.4 in France and remained the same in Germany at 62.1.